kirill-fedyanin/icdm/pages/venue.md

 [Show on map](https://maps.app.goo.gl/M8cP7M9ReAHq5NH6A)

-You can book the hotels near the venue with special price for ICDM by this link https://HotelMap.com/MFANG
+You can book the hotels near the venue with special price for ICDM participants by this link [https://HotelMap.com/MFANG](https://HotelMap.com/MFANG)